 Once you join the Epic Pass Club, you have access to exclusive news, events and discounts – including reduced prices on dining and accommodation.
 You can also bring a non-pass holder along with discounted Ski-With-a-Friend (SWAF) tickets, which are automatically loaded onto your season ticket.
 High-tech skiers can get their hands on the EPICMIX phone app, which helps you plan your day on the pistes and keep track of your stats such as vertical feet, speed and location.

 The Epic Pass covers more ground each year, with new resorts announcing partnerships with the programme at the end of each season.
 New resorts for 2018-19 include Colorado’s Crested Butte, Vermont’s Okemo and New Hampshire’s Mount Sunapee.
 Canadian Rockies resorts Kicking Horse and Fernie are also new additions.
 These two are regularly listed among Canada’s top ski destinations, so are well worth adding to your bucket list.

 The Epic season pass also includes access to Emma, an AI virtual assistant.
 Emma offers quick updates on everything going on at the resort from lift queuing times to where you should go for dinner.
 Rather than just using information from Google like Siri, Emma will be able to offer expert, local insight.
 Questions are asked and answered by text.
 Emma will be making her debut at nine Epic resorts next season: Vail, Beaver Creek, Breckenridge, Keystone, Park City, Heavenly, Northstar, Kirkwood and Whistler Blackcomb.

 Unlimited skiing, with no blackout dates, is available at most resorts on the pass.
-Some destinations, like the Canadian Rockies and Telluride, have a set limit of five or seven days during the season.
+Some destinations, like the Canadian Rockies, have a set limit of five or seven days during the season.
 This is more than enough for a ski break.
 However, it’s worth bearing these limits in mind if you’re planning on spending two weeks working your way through the nine resorts of Hakuba Valley.